McDavid and Edmonton take on Ottawa

-The Senators are 9-17-1 against the rest of their division.
-Ottawa averages 9.7 penalty minutes per game, the sixth-most in the NHL.
-Brady Tkachuk leads the team serving 34 total minutes.
+The Senators are 9-19-1 against the rest of their division.
+Ottawa leads the Nhl shooting 31.6 shots per game while averaging 2.6 goals.

-TOP PERFORMERS: McDavid leads the Oilers with 15 goals and has 43 points.
-Ryan Nugent-Hopkins has five goals and four assists over the last 10 games for Edmonton.
+TOP PERFORMERS: McDavid leads the Oilers with 32 assists and has 48 points this season.
+Leon Draisaitl has four goals and 10 assists over the last 10 games for Edmonton.

 Drake Batherson leads the Senators with nine goals and has 18 points.
-Tkachuk has five goals and three assists over the last 10 games for Ottawa.
+Colin White has five goals and two assists over the last 10 games for Ottawa.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.